karthikmurthy85/Trophic_interactions/README.md

 The trophic interactions are mediated by metabolism requirements of biological entities.
 The metabolic rate is sensitive to temperature.
-Hence temperature can influence can strength of trophic interactions.
+Hence temperature can influence strength of trophic interactions.

 We use 3 coupled differential equations representing the dynamics of resources, consumers & predators.
 We first simulate the coupled differential equations using Holling Type 2 response.